-Plant the bulbs about 5 inches deep, with 4 to 6 inches between each bulb.
-Water lightly after planting, then cover the area with 2 to 3 inches of shredded bark, pine needles, or other organic mulch.
+Plant the bulbs about 5 inches (12.5 cm.) deep, with 4 to 6 inches (10 to 15 cm.) between each bulb.
+Water lightly after planting, then cover the area with 2 to 3 inches (5 to 7.5 cm.) of shredded bark, pine needles, or other organic mulch.

 Care of Parrot Tulips

 Remove the mulch as soon as your parrot tulip flowers sprout in spring.
 This is also the time to begin supplemental watering, which should occur weekly until the flowers fade in early summer.
 Use a hose or drip system and don’t damage the blooms by watering from above.

 Feed the tulips every month during the growing season, using a balanced fertilizer with an NPK ratio such as 10-10-10.